backstage/backstage/packages/dev-utils/README.md

 Utilities for developing Backstage plugins.

-This package provides utilities that help in developing plugins for backstage, like App wrappers and API implementations for standalone serving of apps.
+This package provides utilities that help in developing plugins for Backstage, like App wrappers and API implementations for standalone serving of apps.

 ## Installation